Jsparrow/jsparrow.github.io/docs/rules/replace-put-with-put-if-absent.md

 ## Description

-If map.put(..) is wrapped with a condition verifying the existence of an element one can use map.putIfAbsent(...) instead.
+If `map.put(..)` is wrapped with a condition verifying the existence of an element, one can use `map.putIfAbsent(...)` instead.

 ## Benefits

+Makes the code more readable, by using Java 8 extensions of Map interface.

 ## Requirement & Tags